Westfield mall heralds profit and social change

 "We are prepared to negotiate with retailers on RPI (Retail Price Index) or even fixed percentage," Burton said, adding rents were in line with Westfield London, which two analysts said were about 310 pounds per sq ft for Zone A floor space.

-To date, about 95 percent of Westfield's tenants are in place, with major anchors John Lewis, Waitrose, and Marks & Spencer (MKS.L) taking a combined 472,000 sq ft, or about a quarter of the available floor space.
+To date, about 95 percent of Westfield's tenants are in place, with major anchors John Lewis JLP.UL, Waitrose, and Marks & Spencer (MKS.L) taking a combined 472,000 sq ft, or about a quarter of the available floor space.

 STRATFORD EXODUS